 What makes MLitt Theatre Studies exciting is that it is new, innovative and very much depends on what the students and participants are prepared to bring to it, therefore opening up the subject of theatre in a very organic way.
 The technical and creative writing aspects allow exploration of a broad spectrum for would-be designers, directors and theatre craftsmen, and give an insight into what is possible - providing a jumping off point for a career in the theatre.
 Dundee's Theatre Studies MLitt is a wholly unique course which is ever-changing and ever-developing to meet the needs of the individual student - that is the strength and power of the course.

 This course will be delivered in the form of seminars, workshops, master classes, and practical exercises.
 Often these will relate to performances that are underway at the Rep, enabling you to understand the whole process, from planning, to marketing, design, rehearsal and performance.

 The training focuses on gaining experience in the industry and you will be working on live productions behind the scenes of a working theatre.

 There are two teaching semesters, from September to December and from January to March.

 From April onwards, you will write a dissertation or work on a collaborative project.

-You must take the core module below, and two optional modules, plus the dissertation (for the award of MLitt).
+You must take the core module below, plus optional modules from a list such as the one below, plus the dissertation or project (for the award of MLitt).